-This measure will provide free professional help, including one-on-one counselling, family support services and referrals to people in need.
-Community engagement activities and events will be a key focus to link people to services that meet their individual needs.
+This measure provides additional free support services, including one-on-one counselling, family support services and referrals to people in need.
+Community engagement activities and events are a key focus to link people to services that meet their individual needs.

-The funding will enhance existing programmes delivered by the Department of Social Services.
+The funding enhances existing programmes delivered by the Department of Social Services.
 These programmes include the:

-The services and events to be delivered through these programmes will:
+The services and events delivered through these programmes:

-- provide support services for families dealing with mental health issues such as anxiety and depression, family relationship issues and physical health problems
+- provide support services for families dealing with mental health issues such as anxiety and depression and physical health problems

 - act as referral points for people needing services